 '''

-char IupGetName(Ihandle elem); [in C]
+char IupGetName(Ihandle ih); [in C]

-IupGetName(elem: ihandle) -> (name: string) [in IupLua3]

-iup.GetName(elem: ihandle) -> (name: string) [in IupLua5]
+iup.GetName(ih: ihandle) -> (name: string) [in Lua]

 '''

-elem: Identifier of the interface element.
+ih: Identifier of the interface element.

-This function returns the name of an interface element.
+Returns the name of an interface element.

 This name is not associated with the Lua variable name; this was inherited from LED and is needed for some functions.